liferay/liferay-docs/userGuide/en/chapters/05-liferay-collaboration-suite.markdown

 have been created under that vocabulary.
 You can create new vocabularies simply by clicking *Add Vocabulary* and providing a name for it.
-You can create categories in a similar fashion by choosing a vocabulary on the left, and then selecting *Add Category.* Like tags, you can also provide properties for categories.
+You can create categories in a similar fashion by choosing a vocabulary on the left, and then selecting *Add Category*.
+Like tags, you can also provide properties for categories.

 Once you have created some vocabularies and categories, you can take advantage of the full capabilities of categories by creating a nested hierarchy of categories.
 To nest categories, select what you want to be